adrianjhpc/cirrus-website/status/index.md

 1100-1400 BST, Mon 24 Sep 2018

 Emergency maintenance to rectify issues that are currently preventing the Gaussian software from running on the service.
+**Please note: this maintenance is presently over-running.
+Our team are working to restore access as soon as possible.**